qkreltms/writing-test-cases-practice/README.md

 ## Introduction

-You can learn technique of writing test cases by reading this repository when you use `redux`, `axios` and `react-hooks` with `create-react-app`
+You can learn technique of writing test cases by reading this repository when you use `redux`, `axios` and `react-hooks` in `create-react-app`

 ## Check out these files